Skew characteristic polynomial of graphs and embedded graphs: Skew characteristic polynomial for graphs

 \subsection{Refined skew characteristic polynomial}

-The number of connected components of the boundary of a thickened chord diagram is~$1$ if and only if the intersection graph of the chord diagram is nondegenerate.
+The number of connected components of the boundary of a~thickened chord diagram is~$1$ if and only if the intersection graph of the chord diagram is non-degenerate.
 This statement can be generalized:

-{\it The number of connected components of the boundary of a thickened chord diagram~$C$ is one greater than the corank of the adjacency matrix $A_{g(C)}$ of its intersection graph $g(C)$, considered as a matrix over the field of two elements} (see, e.g.~\cite{S01}).
+\textit{The number of connected components of the boundary of a~thickened chord diagram~$C$ is one greater than the corank of the adjacency matrix $A_{g(C)}$ of its intersection graph $g(C)$, considered as a~matrix over the field of two elements} (see, e.g.~\cite{S01}).

-Following the suggestion of M.~Kazarian, we define the \emph{refined skew characteristic polynomial} $\overline{Q}_G(u,v)$ in two variables $u,v$ of a graph~$Q$ by the formula
+Following the suggestion of M.~Kazarian, we define the \emph{refined skew characteristic polynomial} $\overline{Q}_G(u,v)$ in two variables $u,v$ of a~graph~$Q$ by the formula

 The $v$-free term of the refined skew characteristic polynomial coincides with the original skew characteristic polynomial, $\overline Q_G(u,0)=Q_G(u)$, for any graph~$G$.

 \begin{proposition} For complete graphs~$K_n$, we have